2021 Summer Session Dates & Deadlines

 - Looking for refund information?
 See Refund and General Policies

 - It is essential you withdraw yourself from a course by the end of the add/drop period to receive a full refund (minus the nonrefundable enrollment fee).
 UConn undergraduates may add or drop classes through their Student Admin System account until the last day of the add/drop period listed above for each session.
-After these dates, you must withdraw in person at any UConn Registrar's Office or e-mail firstname.lastname@example.org to be withdrawn from the class, but a "W" notation will be added to your transcript to mark the late withdrawal.
+After these dates, you must submit a "Withdraw from a Course" form to be withdrawn from the class, but a "W" notation will be added to your transcript to mark the late withdrawal.
 You may withdraw with a "W" notation anytime before the last class meeting for a course.
 Please note that you are not entitled to a refund for the course once the add/drop period for a given course has ended.

 Campus Housing and Meal Plans